ADClock/raspberry-runner/README.md

 ```
 If the given version is not downloaded yet it will download it from GitHub.

+If you want to use a custom version simply create a subfolder and insert a `server.jar`.
+Run the script as mentioned above.

 ### It seems like raspberry is frozen.
+Well.
+Maybe a `sudo reboot` helps?